60% of Texas households are overpaying

 Teaser rates and complex rate structures

 For those who dare to dive into the world of electricity plans, they quickly discover how difficult it is to comb through the numerous plans and compare offers.
 One of the biggest challenges is understanding the estimated annual cost of an offer.
 Sometimes a plan looks attractive on paper, but could turn out to be very costly due to minimum usage penalties or significantly higher rates if your usage falls below or above the average.
+Please check out the video below to know more about how teaser rates work.

 All in all, deregulation in Texas has led to more competition and it's possible to find a good electricity deal as long as you do your homework and are careful about picking the right plan.
 A large group of people find the process too complex and time-consuming and end up doing nothing.
 For these people, deregulation did half the job.